 Coping and support

-Medications and other treatments are key to managing pain and disability, but another major component to treatment is your own attitude.
+Medications and other treatments are key to managing pain and disability, but another major component to treatment is your own outlook on life.
 Your ability to cope despite pain and disability caused by osteoarthritis often determines how much of an impact osteoarthritis will have on your everyday life.
 Talk to your doctor if you're feeling frustrated.
 He or she may have ideas about how to cope or refer you to someone who can help.
-In the meantime, try to:

 Terms and conditions of use